 Screening for syphilis for anyone who is pregnant is routinely done as part of initial prenatal screening and additionally at time of delivery.
 If you are pregnant, speak to your health care provider about your risk of getting STIs, including syphilis.
 They can help determine if you need STI screening.

 To find the nearest testing clinic in B.C. or get tested online, visit Smart Sex Resource at https://smartsexresource.com/sex-talk/talk-about-it and/or Get Checked Online at https://getcheckedonline.com.

 If you are not treated for syphilis, complications may occur early on in the infection or several years later.
 Complications may be neurologic (hearing or vision loss, dizziness) or cause damage to your brain, heart and other organs in your body, which can lead to death.

-Untreated syphilis in a pregnant person can cause complications such as a miscarriage, premature birth or stillbirth, low birth weight, or cause the baby to be born with syphilis (called congenital syphilis).
+Untreated syphilis during pregnancy can cause serious complications, such as miscarriage, premature birth or stillbirth, low birth weight, or cause the baby to be born with syphilis.